Retaining top talent: how to ask an employee to stay

 Not all hope is lost, even if your cherished worker has already walked away.
 How often have you made a decision that you regretted?
 For most of us, the answer is frequently.
 We all have regrets, including employees.

 One of the best ways to win back good employees is to make it a point to stay in touch, for example, through the occasional email or social media.
 Let the former employee know you were thinking about them and wanted to reach out to see how they’re doing.

 Consider including an article or a notice about an event that might be of interest to them.
 Take it a step further by picking up the phone and asking how their new job is going.
 In either case, remind such high-performing employees that they are welcome back anytime.

-Whether a top performer has left or you’re worried about others walking away, it’s time to learn how to ask an employee to stay.
+Whether a top performer has left or you’re worried about others walking away, it’s time to learn how to ask an employee to stay and to retain your current employees.
 One of the best ways to do this is by creating a work environment they’d want to join.

 For example, suppose an excellent employee gave notice because they are no longer able to work the schedule they were hired for.
 This is a team member who is worth keeping.
 Since you may not be in a position to offer them a higher salary or bonus, think about these other ideas for making it worth their while:

 - Get to the root of the problem — consider adjusting their schedule so that leaving is no longer their only option.

 - Ask them specifically what it will take to retain them.
 Don’t dismiss any ideas until you have had adequate time to consider all of them.